coreypnorris/amazing_spider_man_dashboard/README.md

 ####Instructions

 After downloading the app run the `bundle` command in your terminal to install the gems.
-Then create a file in the root directory and name it `.env` (click OK if you get a popup).
-Then in the .env file create the enviornment variables for your Marvel API Keys like this.
+Then create a file in the root directory and name it `.env` (click OK if you get a warning popup from your text editor).
+Then in the .env file create the environment variables for your Marvel API Keys like this.

 ##### .env
 MARVEL_PUBLIC_KEY=yourpublickeygoeshere<br />